named-data/ndn-js/README.md

 signing and verifying them using RSA keys.

 ** NDN connectivity **
-The only way (for now) to get connectivity to other NDN nodes is via ccnd.
-For the Javascript API, a Websockets proxy that can communicate the target ccnd is currently required.
+The only way (for now) to get connectivity to other NDN nodes is via ndnd.
+For the Javascript API, a Websockets proxy that can communicate the target ndnd is currently required.
 Code for such a proxy (using Node.js) is in the wsproxy directory.
-It currently listens on port 9696 and passes messages (using either TCP or UDP) to ccnd on the same host.
+It currently listens on port 9696 and passes messages (using either TCP or UDP) to ndnd on the same host.

 ** Including the scripts in a web page **